-CARVE A WOODEN BOWL is a two day to course to learn the process of creating a beautiful and functional bowl from local hardwoods.
+CARVE A WOODEN BOWL is a two day course to learn the process of creating a beautiful and functional bowl from local hardwoods.

 - 2 days